-- when trust relation is terminated
+- When the trust relationship is terminated

-- when the trust agreement requires it.
+- When the trust agreement requires an accounting.

 Even when not required, a New York trust accounting has become customary when trusts are managed over a lengthy period.

 In Matter of Hunter, 4 N.Y.3d 260 (2005), the New York Court of Appeals said,

 “Under article 22 of the Surrogate’s Court Procedure Act, fiduciaries such as executors and trustees have an obligation to account for their actions.
 Executors ordinarily account at the conclusion of estate administration while trustees account “when the trust is terminated or when they cease to serve” (Turano, Practice Commentaries, McKinney’s Cons Laws of NY, Book 58A, SCPA 2205, at 18).
 Although the SCPA does not require a fiduciary to give periodic or intermediate accountings, where trusts are managed over a lengthy period, trustees often account periodically.

 A fiduciary may voluntarily proceed to obtain a formal judicial settlement of an account under SCPA 2208.
 Additionally, certain persons, including beneficiaries under a will or trust, may initiate a proceeding to compel a formal accounting ( see SCPA 2205).
 The court may also compel a judicial accounting on its own initiative ( see SCPA 2205).